Vel-San/wbmbot_v2/README.md

 ## Logging

-Successful applications are recorded in `logging/successful_applications.txt`.
+Successful applications are recorded in `logging/successful_applications.json`.

-**Important**: This log prevents reapplication to the same flats.
-Do not delete it unless you intend to reapply to all available flats.
+**Important**: This log prevents reapplication to the same flats. ***DO NOT DELETE*** it unless you intend to re-apply to all available flats.

 ## Additional Information